top of page

 I like to – take.
 My.
 Time.

 Singing this song to my children while they put their toys away ensured they did it without argument.
 I was never sure why it worked, but I didn’t argue with the results.
-Looking back, I realize how slowing down and taking our time centered my kids and helped them concentrate on what they were doing.
-In the same way, taking a step back with our doubts can bring a similar clarity.
+Looking back, I realize how slowing down and taking our time helped center my kids and allowed them to concentrate on what they were doing.
+Similarly, taking a step back to examine our doubts can bring a similar clarity.

 When we slow down, our thoughts stop competing for our attention.
-In the stillness, we can remove them one at a time, think about them, pray about them, and make decisions.
+In the stillness, we can remove them one at a time, reflect on them, pray about them, and make informed decisions.

 Assessing what causes or influences our worries helps us better determine their nature.

-This influence of comparison is especially true with the rise of social media; we have expanded our belief in how we rate ourselves and compare ourselves with others on a global scale.
+The influence of comparison is especially pronounced with the rise of social media; we have expanded our tendency to rate ourselves and compare ourselves with others on a global scale.
 We scroll multiple times a day, looking at what we believe are unreachable criteria.
-We allow people who do not know us to influence how we view our vacations, homes, holidays, children, husbands, clothes, gadgets, etc. Over time, these comparisons eat away at our confidence, leaving us wondering: How do they have it all, and I don’t?
+We allow people we don't know to influence how we view our vacations, homes, holidays, children, spouses, clothes, gadgets, etc. Over time, these comparisons erode our confidence, leaving us wondering: How do they have it all, and I don’t?

 What if the real question isn’t about having it all but redefining what 'enough' looks like for us?
 What if we stopped letting someone else’s highlight reel determine our worth and instead started believing that our enough is enough?